XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Complete Tool Chain

-It is very important to understand that {\bf \xt is not a modeling language}: \xt aims at being a rich format, simple to be used by both the human and the machine (parser/solver).
-We show this graphically in Figure \ref{fig:modfor}. \xt can be considered as {\bf an intermediate format}.
-It is not flat as FlatZinc and XCSP 2.1 can be, since \xt allows us to specify arrays of variables and groups/blocks of constraints.

-To make things clear, do understand that the representation of constrained problems can be handled at three different levels of abstraction: \begin{itemize} \item high level of abstraction.
-At this level, modeling languages are used.
+It is important to understand that \x3 is not a modeling language: \x3 aims at being a format to be handled easily by both humans and machines (parsers/solvers).
+We show this graphically in Figure \ref{fig:modfor}. \x3 can be considered as an intermediate format.
+It is not as flat as FlatZinc and XCSP 2.1 since \x3 allows us to specify arrays of variables and groups/blocks of constraints.
+To make things clear, observe that the representation of combinatorial constrained problems can be handled at three different levels of abstraction: \begin{enumerate} \item high level of abstraction.
+At this level, modeling languages (or libraries) are used.
 They permit to use control structures (such as loops) and separate models from data.
 It means that for a given problem, you typically write a model which is a kind of problem abstraction parameterized by some formal data.
-For a specific instance, you need to provide the effective data.
-In practice, you have a file for the model, and for each instance you have an additional file containing the data. \item intermediate level.
-At this level, there is no separation between the model and the data, although the structure remains visible. \xt is the only intermediate format proposed in the literature.
+For a specific instance, you need to provide some effective data.
+In practice, you have a file for the model, and for each instance you have an additional file for the data corresponding to this instance. \item intermediate level.
+At this level, there is no separation between the model and the data, although the structure remains visible.
+To the best of our knowledge, \x3 is the only intermediate format proposed in the literature.
 For each instance, you only have a file. \item low level.
 At this level, we find flat formats.
 Each component (variable or constraint) of a problem instance is represented independently.
-As a consequence, the initial structure of the problem is lost. \end{itemize}
+As a consequence, the initial structure of the problem is lost (or, deteriorated). \end{enumerate}

-To summarize, our team now proposes a complete chain of production for solving combinatorial constrained problems.
-The two main ingredients are: \begin{itemize} \item MCSP3: a Java-based API for modeling constrained problems in a natural and declarative way.
-Currently, this is a release candidate of the API (with its compiler).
-It is available on github: \href{https://github.com/xcsp3team/XCSP3-Java-Tools}{https://github.com/xcsp3team/XCSP3-Java-Tools}, in package \texttt{modeler}.